EricKeenan/iceSheetsClimateIC2Tutorial/README.md

 # iceSheetsClimateIC2Tutorial
 Brief tutorial on basic downloading and plotting of ICESat-2 data for the Ice Sheets and Climate group.
-## WARNING: As of August 23rd, 2019 this repository is not stable.
-So please hold off on completing the preflight-checklist.
 ## Preflight-Checklist
 1. Create NASA EarthData login (https://urs.earthdata.nasa.gov/).
 This is required to retrieve ICESat-2 data.